Jury selection begins in federal trial over Floyd's killing - NewsBreak

 Jury selection begins in federal trial over Floyd's killing

-ST. PAUL, Minn. — (AP) — Jury selection began Thursday in the federal trial of three Minneapolis police officers charged in George Floyd's killing, with the judge stressing repeatedly that fellow Officer Derek Chauvin's conviction on state murder charges and guilty plea to a federal civil rights violation should not influence the proceedings.
+ST. PAUL, Minn. — (AP) — Jury selection began Thursday in the federal trial of three Minneapolis police officers charged in George Floyd's killing, with a judge dismissing potential jurors for reasons ranging from their discomfort at having to watch videos of his death to religious objections over judging another person.

-J. Kueng, Thomas Lane and Tou Thao are broadly charged with depriving Floyd of his civil rights while acting under government authority as Chauvin used his knee to pin the Black man to the street.
-Separately, they're charged in state court with aiding and abetting both murder and manslaughter in the videotaped killing that triggered worldwide protests, violence and a reexamination of racism and policing.
+J. Kueng, Thomas Lane and Tou Thao are broadly charged with depriving Floyd of his civil rights while acting under government authority.
+Separately, they're charged in state court with aiding and abetting both murder and manslaughter as fellow Officer Derek Chauvin used his knee to pin the Black man to the street.

 Legal experts say the federal trial will be more complicated than the state trial, scheduled for June 13, because prosecutors in this case have the difficult task of proving the officers willfully violated Floyd's constitutional rights — unreasonably seizing him and depriving him of liberty without due process.

+“In the state case, they’re charged with what they did.
+That they aided and abetted Chauvin in some way.
+In the federal case, they’re charged with what they didn’t do — and that’s an important distinction.
+It’s a different kind of accountability,” said Mark Osler, a former federal prosecutor and professor at the University of St. Thomas School of Law.

-Phil Turner, a former federal prosecutor, said prosecutors must show that officers should have done something to stop Chauvin, rather than that they did something directly to Floyd.
+Phil Turner, another former federal prosecutor, said prosecutors must show the officers should have done something to stop Chauvin, rather than show they did something directly to Floyd.

-Would-be jurors, who answered an extensive questionnaire, were brought into a St. Paul courtroom in groups on Thursday, and U.S. District Judge Paul Magnuson questioned them until 40 were chosen.
-Each side can now use their challenges to strike jurors.
+Would-be jurors already answered an extensive questionnaire, and were being brought into a federal courtroom in St. Paul in groups, where U.S. District Judge Paul Magnuson began questioning them.
+The process will continue until a group of 40 is chosen.
+Then, each side will get to use their challenges to strike jurors.
 In the end, 18 jurors will be picked, including 12 who will deliberate and six alternates.

-Among the jurors Magnuson excused was a man who said he has a problem watching video of Floyd’s arrest.
-Several other excused jurors said they could not be impartial, including a man who said his faith also prevents him from judging a human being.
+Among the jurors excused Thursday was a man who said he has a problem watching the video of Floyd’s arrest, and made a personal choice to stop watching the video about six months ago.
+Several others were excused after they said they did not think they could be impartial, including a man who said his faith also prevents him from judging a human being.

-One woman was excused after she said she had difficulty with vandalism in the community.
-Afterward, Magnuson said he understood such concerns about “anarchy in streets” but “that fear cannot control in a courtroom.”
+One woman was excused after said she had difficulty with vandalism in the community.
+Afterward, Magnuson said he understood such concerns about “anarchy in streets” but said “that fear cannot control in a courtroom.
+That fear has to be overcome.”

-Magnuson also told jurors they must be able to decide the case based upon its own evidence, setting aside anything else.
-He singled out some jurors by number and asked them pointedly if they could do so, saying he was “harping and harping and harping” because state and federal law are different and he wanted to ensure they could be objective.

-The jury pool for the officers’ federal trial was selected from throughout the state — much more conservative and less diverse than the Minneapolis area from which the jury for Chauvin’s state trial was drawn.
+The jury pool for the officers’ federal trial was selected from throughout the state — much more conservative and less diverse than the Minneapolis area the jury for Chauvin’s state trial was drawn from.
 That jury was evenly divided among whites and nonwhites.
-The federal court declined a request to provide demographic information on jurors in the civil rights trial.

-Magnuson has said he believes jury selection could take two days, unlike Chauvin's state trial, where the judge and attorneys questioned each juror individually and spent more than two weeks picking a panel.
+Magnuson has said he believes jury selection could be done in two days, unlike Chauvin's state trial, where the judge and attorneys questioned each juror individually and spent more than two weeks picking a panel.

+He said the trial is expected to last four weeks.
+He also acknowledged the media attention on the case, saying, “I’m sure all of you know something about what happened to George Floyd.”

 Floyd, 46, died on May 25, 2020, after Chauvin pinned him to the ground with his knee on Floyd's neck for 9 1/2 minutes while Floyd was facedown, handcuffed and gasping for air.
 Kueng knelt on Floyd's back and Lane held down his legs.
 Thao kept bystanders from intervening.

 Kueng, Lane and Thao are all charged with willfully depriving Floyd of the right to be free from an officer’s deliberate indifference to his medical needs.
-The indictment says the three men saw Floyd needed medical care and failed to help him.
+The indictment says the three men saw Floyd clearly needed medical care and failed to aid him.

 Thao and Kueng are also charged with a second count alleging they willfully violated Floyd’s right to be free from unreasonable seizure by not stopping Chauvin as he knelt on Floyd’s neck.
 It’s not clear why Lane is not mentioned in that count, but evidence shows he asked twice whether Floyd should be rolled on his side.